Madanapalle: Education

-The government of Andhra Pradesh is planning to establish Government Medical College near Madanapalle and land acquisition has started.
+The government of Andhra Pradesh is planning to establish the Government Medical College near Madanapalle and land acquisition has started.

 Entertainment

 There were many cinema theatres.
 At this moment, theatres Sai Chitra, Ravi, Sunil, A.S.R, Sree Krishna, Siddartha, Mini Siddartha only operating.

 Madhusudhana, Pancharatna, Avanthi, Usha, Jyothi, Mallikarjuna, Mini Mallikarjuna, Sesh Mahal, Bhavani, M.S.R.(Tarakarama) theatres closed or converted for other business purpose now.